arnabsarker/dotfiles/README.md

 # dotfiles
-Set of dot files for CIS191
+Set of dot files for CIS191.
-Included:
+Files Included:
 __.bashrc__, __.vimrc__, __.gitconfig__, and __config__ (for eniac)